-Often called the sixth mass extinction, the current collapse of global biodiversity is one of the most significant threats to society.6 The alarming explosion in the rate of species extinction since the industrial revolution, as well as the continuing decline in survival rates seen in the IUCN Red List Index7 of threatened species across five major taxonomic groups, illustrated in Figure 2, measure the scale of this global phenomenon.8
+Now referred to as the sixth mass extinction, the alarming collapse of global biodiversity is one of the most significant threats to society.
+The dramatic explosion in the rate of species extinction since the industrial revolution, as well as the continuing decline in survival rates seen in the IUCN Red List Index of threatened species across five major taxonomic groups, illustrated in Figure 4, measure the scale of this global phenomenon.

-For example, human activities have already caused the disappearance of about 680 vertebrate species since the 16th century and the different forms of life are now greatly threatened.
-The situation illustrated in Figure 3 is apocalyptic: on average, 63% of recorded cycad species,9 41% of amphibians, 36% of dicots, 35% of reptiles, 35% of conifers, and 33% of corals, sharks, rays and chimaera species are threatened with extinction, to name only the most affected groups.
+For example, since the 16th century, the intensive acceleration of human activities has caused the disappearance of some 562 species of vertebrates, leading to an unprecedented degradation of all the different forms of life on Earth.
+The situation illustrated in Figure 5 is unquestionable: on average, 63% of recorded cycad species, 41% of amphibians, 36% of dicots, 35% of reptiles, 35% of conifers, 33% of reef-forming corals, 37% of sharks and rays, and 26% of mammals are threatened with extinction, to name only the most affected groups.